austral-electronics/Xplorer/README.md

 The Xplorer CM5 hardware as no embbeded J-LINK OB Debugger but as an embedded UART Xmodem bootloader.
 To debug your software you can use a external dev kit connected to the USB-C, like the [Sparkfun Thing Plus Matter Kit](https://www.sparkfun.com/sparkfun-thing-plus-matter-mgm240p.html), the [EFR32xG24 Explorer Kit](https://www.silabs.com/documents/public/user-guides/ug533-xg24-ek2703a.pdf), or the [XIAO MG24](https://www.seeedstudio.com/Seeed-Studio-XIAO-MG24-p-6247.html).
+We recommend the Sparkfun solution, which has a very similar nomenclature.
 Only the name of the USB port will be changed for production.

 ### 4.10.2 - Pre-build Firmware <a name="4.10.2"></a>